Hakalau Our Home

 The current temple and cemetery are about a mile apart.
 It is during the annual Obon celebration that the Buddhist temple becomes whole again.
 This annual celebration commemorates and remembers deceased ancestors with a service at the cemetery.
 Their spirits return at this time to visit their relatives.
 The celebration culminates with a Bon Odori (Bon dance) and a feast (all home cooked by members and friends) at the temple.
 Members take great pride in conducting their Obon celebration remembered from plantation camp days.

-How the Honohina Hongwanji honors its history today
+Honohina Hongwanji today

 Some Memories about Bull Durham!